-For a cheap recipe lover like myself, Indian food is the jackpot.
+For a budget cook like myself, Indian food is the jackpot.
 Especially the vegetarian dishes, like this one.
 A lot of these recipes feature, potatoes, peas, chickpeas, lentils, tofu, and other budget-friendly ingredients.
-The total cost of this recipe?
-Less than $4 for four servings!
+These are unapologetic vegetarian recipes that are main-course worthy.

 Aloo Matar: Indian Pea and Potato Curry Recipe